mAAdhaTTah/wordpress-github-sync/README.md

 The sync action is based on two hooks:

 1. A per-post sync fired in response to WordPress's `save_post` hook which pushes content to GitHub
-2. A sync of all changed files trigged by GitHub's `push` webhook (outbound API call)
+2. A sync of all changed files triggered by GitHub's `push` webhook (outbound API call)

 ## Installation ##